tu-delft-library/rdm101-book/README.md

 ---

 ## Production
----
-These are instructions on how to generate the book.
+---These are instructions on how to generate the book.
 As student you don't need this.
 You simply can use the pre-compiled materials.
 As teacher you need to replicate the following steps:

 ### Generating the online book
 To generate the book you need to install `jupyter-book`.